leanprover/lean4/doc/quickstart.md

     ![installing the vscode-lean4 extension](images/code-ext.png)

-1. Create a new file using  "File > New File" and click the `Select a language` link and type in `lean4` and hit ENTER.
+1. Create a new file using "File > New Text File" (`Ctrl+N`).
+Click the `Select a language` prompt, type in `lean4`, and hit ENTER.
 You should see the following popup:
     ![elan](images/install_elan.png)

-    Click the "Install Lean using Elan" link and follow the progress pressing ENTER in the terminal window to install lean.
+    Click the "Install Lean using Elan" button.
 You should see some progress output like this:

     ```
     info: syncing channel updates for 'nightly'